natcap/invest.users-guide/source/carbon_edge.rst

 Data needs
 ----------

-This section outlines the specific data used by the model.
-See the Appendix for the Carbon Storage model for additional information on data sources and pre-processing of non-forest or non-tropical LULC classes.
-Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
-This will help with file type, folder structure and table formatting.
-Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.
+Note that all spatial inputs must be in the same projected coordinate system and in linear meter units.

 -  **Workspace** (required).
 Folder where model outputs will be written.
    Make sure that there is ample disk space, and write permissions are